cortexjs-legacy/the-handbook-of-cortex/test_your_work/README.md

 cortex test
 ```

-A page will be open and you can see the test result there.
+A page will be open in your browser and you can see the test result there.